ON THIS PAGE: You will learn about the different types of treatments doctors use for people with testicular cancer. Use the menu to see other pages.

 Clinical stage I non-seminoma testicular cancer

 Surveillance.
 This option involves CT scans of the abdomen and pelvis every 3 to 6 months for the first year, every 4 to 12 months in the second year, and every 6 to 12 months in the third to fifth year.
-Physical examinations and tumor marker tests to measure beta-hCG and AFP are done every 1 to 2 months for the first 12 months, every 2 to 3 months in the second year, every 3 to 4 months in the third and fourth years, every 6 months in the fifth year, and then yearly.
+Physical examinations and tumor marker tests to measure beta-hCG and AFP are done every 1 to 2 months for the first 12 months, every 2 to 3 months in the second year, every 3 to 4 months in the third and fourth years, every 6 months in the fifth year, and then once a year.
 A chest x-ray is usually needed at every other visit.
-If the cancer recurs, 3 cycles of chemotherapy successfully treats the cancer for more than 95% of men.
+If the cancer recurs, 3 cycles of chemotherapy successfully treats the cancer for more than 95% of patients.
 RPLND may be used to treat recurrent cancer if it is limited to the retroperitoneal lymph nodes.

 Clinical stage I seminoma testicular cancer

 Adjuvant radiation therapy.
 This is radiation therapy given after surgery.
-Seminoma is much different from non-seminoma, and early-stage seminoma can be effectively treated with radiation therapy.
+Seminoma is different from non-seminoma, and early-stage seminoma can be effectively treated with radiation therapy.
 The chance of recurrence can be decreased to less than 5% with 10 to 15 treatments of radiation therapy to the retroperitoneum.
 Additional radiation therapy to the pelvis does not reduce the overall risk of recurrence, but it does reduce the risk of a recurrence in the pelvis.
 Some doctors prefer to treat only the retroperitoneum.
 Others prefer to include the pelvis to prevent recurrences in that area, which means that follow-up with imaging tests of the pelvis is not needed to watch for a recurrence.

 Metastatic testicular cancer